 Finally, as we aim to do all we can to achieve our risk based five minute attendance time we believe that we can provide resilience to our response teams through utilising fire safety officers to provide operational cover when appropriate.
-There will be other benefits to operating as one team including sharing information, joint training and closer relationships - all contributing to Making West Midlands Safer.
+There will be other benefits to operating as one team including sharing information, joint training and closer relationships - all contributing to making the West Midlands Safer, Stronger and Healthier.